What is Cook Chill?

 When calculating volumes remember that you may be producing meals for consumption over seven days but with production in only five days.
 It is also wise to allow a little extra capacity than you require at the present time, in order to allow for the expansion of your business and changing menus.

-Whatever the type of Blast Chiller or Chiller Freezer you choose, it must be capable of reducing the temperature of a 50mm layer of food from +90°C to between 0°C and +3°C within 90 minutes, when fully loaded.
+Whatever the type of Blast Chiller or Chiller Freezer you choose, it must be capable of reducing the temperature of hot food from +90°C to between 0°C and +3°C within 90 minutes, when fully loaded.

 It must also feature an accurate (+/- 0.5°C) temperature display, with a built in food probe featuring digital display.
 Digital and audible timers are also useful features.

-On completion of its rapid chill cycle, the machine should automatically revert to storage mode (0°C/+3°C), until the chilling mode is selected again.
+On completion of its rapid chill cycle, the machine should automatically revert to storage mode (0°C/+3°C).
 This enables the operator to put one load in last thing at night, for example, and remove the chilled product first thing in the morning.

 The best equipment is made from stainless steel.
 You should also look for a good seal around the door.
-Poor seals mean an inefficient machine and will cost you money in increased power consumption and less effective to comply with the important times referred to in the Cook-Chill/Freeze Guidelines.
+Poor seals mean an inefficient machine and will cost you money in increased power consumption and will be less effective at chilling.

 Automatic defrost and evaporation are essential features to look for when selecting a machine.